School Programs

 First Peoples of the Ozarks

 Through hands-on exploration of the museum’s historic grounds, exhibit hall, and education collections, students discover ways the First Peoples of the Ozarks interacted with their environment and used natural resources in their daily lives, including making tools, preparing and processing food, and more.
+Social studies curriculum frameworks include place, region, and culture; resources and movement; chronology; change over time; evidence; and perspective.
+Science frameworks include life sciences and ecology.

 Mr. Cooper’s Barn and the Steele General Store

-Sheep to Shawl in your Classroom
+Fibers to Fabric in your Classroom

 Then and Now